tunahanaltintop/GMMKPro-QMK-ISO-TR/README.md

 - For GMMK Pro Full Review then I advice to watch videos on Youtube accounts which belongs to @Romsicle [GMMK Pro Full Review - Everything You Need to Know in 13 Minutes][youtube-Romsicle] and @IOSam [GMMK Pro: The ultimate guide (in-depth review + modding tutorial)][youtube-IOSam].
 - I preferred [Akko V3 Pro Cream Yellow][akko-v3-pro-cream-yellow] switches on my GMMK Pro which are durable and in appropriate price.
 This switches are in linear form.
 I lubed them.
 You must buy south facing (SMD-LED) switches for GMMK Pro.
 You can watch for lubing switches video on Youtube account which belongs to @NiftyKeyboards [RUMI61 Lubed Gateron Brown, Typing Sound | Chill Music][youtube-NiftyKeyboards]
 - I preferred [Ranked Premium Blanks PBT Keycaps][ranked-blank-pbt-9009] on my GMMK Pro which are in appropriate price and have thock sound.
 This keycaps have ANSI+ISO layaout support and which are 139 keys and cherry profile.
 It has also 9009 retro color which is super cool :)
-- Additionally, you can download the MacOS ISO Turkish (TR) layout legend design (which is with my IntellijIdea keymap configuration icons) for your cherry profile keycaps from the "[mac-iso-TR.pdf](mac-iso-TR.pdf)" file.
-You can print this design in A4 format.
-You can check out [@YOHON!'s][youtube-yohon] video for water slide decal.
+- Additionally, you can download the legend design of MacOS ISO Turkish (TR) layout (which is with my IntelliJIDEA keymap configuration icons) for your cherry profile keycaps from the "[gmmk-pro-mac-iso-tr.pdf](gmmk-pro-mac-iso-tr.pdf)" file.
+This design is proper for only GMMK Pro ISO Layout.
+You can print this design in A4 format to your water slide decal paper and apply to your keycaps.
+You can check out [@YOHON!'s][youtube-yohon] video for water slide decal tutorial.
+And you can check the [IntelliJIDEA Icons][intellijidea-icons] and [Framework7 Line Icons][framework7-line-icons] which i use in my design.

 ## My End Game Design
 ![](img1.png)